michaelkedey/practice-devops-assignments/assignment_010/ASSIGNMENT.md

 - Default username and password is admin
 - Change the password to any of your choice, after your first login
 - The default testing rule for SonarQube is [Sonar Way](assignment_resources/sonar_way.md)
-- Be sure to allow traffic on port 9090 in your security group rules, on the aws console
+- Be sure to allow traffic on port 9000 in your security group rules, on the aws console

 ## PART III (maven)
 1. **For this part, you can either use the [jomacs web-app repo](https://github.com/JOMACS-IT/web-app.git), or your own maven [web app](../assignment_009/ASSIGNMENT.md) you built in assignment_009 (you can chhpse to exclude the tomcat configuration this time around)**

-2. **Modify the contents of your `pom.xml` file in the root directory of the web-app and paste in the contents of the [properties.xml](assignment_resources/properties.xml) file**
+2. **If you use the [jomacs web-app repo](https://github.com/JOMACS-IT/web-app.git), modify the `pom.xml` file in the root directory of the web-app and paste in the contents of the [properties.xml](assignment_resources/properties.xml) file**

-3. **If the properties tag doesn't exist, create it inside the project tag**
+3. **If you use your own maven [web app](../assignment_009/ASSIGNMENT.md), modify the `pom.xml` file in the root directory of the web-app and paste in the contents of the [sonarqube plugin](assignment_resources/sonarqube_plugin.xml) file**
+- create a test directory inside your src directory of the web-app, if you;re using your own maven [web app](../assignment_009/ASSIGNMENT.md)

 4. **Clean and package your code into a deployable artifact and scan with sonerqube** eg.